 Proposition 6.3 If one-way functions exist, then strong sampling obfuscators do not exist.
+In particular, there exist no efficient strong sampling obfuscators, unconditionally.

 Proof Sketch: If one-way functions exist, then there exist message authentication codes (MACs) that are existentially unforgeable under chosen message attack.
 Let Tag_K denote the tagging (i.e., signing) algorithm for such a MAC with key K, and define a circuit $C_K(x) = (x, \operatorname{Tag}K(x))$.
 That is, the distribution sampled by C_K is simply a random message together with its tag.
-Now suppose there exists a sampling obfuscator \mathcal{O} , and consider the PPT adversary A defined by A(C) = C. By the definition of a sampling obfuscator, there exists a PPT simulator S that, when giving sampling access to $\langle \langle C_K \rangle \rangle$, produces an output computationally indistinguishable from $A(\mathcal{O}(C_K)) = \mathcal{O}(C_K)$.
-That is, after receiving the tags of polynomially many random messages, S produces a circuit that is indistinguishable from one that generates random messages with its tags.
+Now suppose there exists a strong sampling obfuscator \mathcal{O} , and consider the PPT adversary A defined by A(C) = C. By the definition of a strong sampling obfuscator, there exists a PPT simulator S that, when giving sampling access to $\langle \langle C_K \rangle \rangle$, produces an output computationally indistinguishable from $A(\mathcal{O}(C_K)) = \mathcal{O}(C_K)$.
+That is, after receiving the tags of polynomially many random messages, S produces a circuit that is indistinguishable from one that generates random messages with their tags.
 This will contradict the security of the MAC.